trevorwh113/Web_Dev_QA_Project/README.md

     pytest tests/integration
     pytest tests/end-to-end
     ```
-4. **FOR END-TO-END TESTS:** All tests of this type use the playwright tool, so you must install its browsers and have the app running.
+4. **FOR END-TO-END TESTS:** All tests of this type use the Playwright tool, so you must install its browsers and have the app running.

     a.
-Install playwright with this command:
+Ensure Playwright is installed by running this command:
     ```bash
     pip install -r requirements.txt
     ```

     b.
-Run the following command to complete installation:
+Run the following command to complete installation of the browsers:
     ```bash
     playwright install
     ```